Our work to establish more trees in Kent

 Kent and Medway Plan Tree Partnership

-The Plan Tree team have with partnered Medway Council and were successful with their application to the Woodland Creation Accelerator Fund (WCAF).
+The Plan Tree team have partnered with Medway Council and were successful with their application to the Woodland Creation Accelerator Fund (WCAF).
 They were awarded close to £300,000 to create green jobs, boost access to nature, and increase tree cover across Kent.

 The newly formed Kent and Medway Plan Tree Partnership (KMPTP) is facilitating the strategic coordination and collaboration required to deliver Kent and Medway’s ambitious tree establishment targets and contribute to the government’s national aspirations.